Mint Impact Certificate

 - No garden selected.
 Pick the garden in admin, then reopen the Certify workspace.

-- No approved attestations.
-Return to Approve Work and clear the relevant submissions first.
+- No approved work.
+Return to Review and Approve Work and clear the relevant submissions first.

 - Assessment filter hides expected work.
 Check the assessment domain and reporting window.
-The filter is doing its job if the work falls outside that frame.
+The work may belong in a different assessment or certificate.

 - Distribution validation fails.
-Recheck addresses and unit totals before trying to mint.
+Recheck contributor addresses and unit totals before trying to mint.